pycontribs/pyrax/docs/images.md

 failure | The task failed.
 When this happens, the `message` attribute of the task contains the reason for the failure.

 ## Importing an Image
-You may import images for your use b first uploading them to a container in your Cloud Files account.
+You may import images for your use by first uploading them to a container in your Cloud Files account.
 Once the image is there, you import it by calling:

     task = imgs.import_task(img, cont[, img_format=None[, img_name=None]])